 As a reaction, there were a number of public resignations from the church and many Mormons spoke out against the church becoming involved in a political matter.
 Undeterred, the church considers it a moral matter, not a political one, and continued its campaign.

 Mormons for Marriage, a group of (mostly) heterosexual people who banded together to oppose California’s Proposition 8.

-- Affirmation: Gay and Lesbian Mormons works to attain equal rights for LGBT people within the Mormon church and to support those struggling with their sexual orientation.
+- Affirmation: Gay and Lesbian Mormons works to attain equal rights for LGBTQ people within the Mormon church and to support those struggling with their sexual orientation.